vyfor/cord.nvim/.github/wiki/Plugin-System.md

 }
 ```

-### Class
+### 2. Class-Based Plugin: For Stateful & Configurable Plugins

-For more complex plugins that need initialization:
+For more advanced plugins that need to manage internal state, handle user configurations, or perform initialization logic, use a class-based structure.
+This involves creating a Lua module with a `setup()` function that returns the plugin definition.

 ```lua
 -- plugin_with_config.lua
 local M = {